nycmeshnet/nycmeshnet.github.io/download/index.md

 ---
 layout: post
-title: "Download"
+title: "Download Firmware"
 ---

 We currently support two different types of routers.
 A long distance directional router, the [Ubiquiti NanoStation NSM5](http://www.amazon.com/s/url=search-alias%3Daps&field-keywords=Ubiquiti+NSM5) and a small indoor [TP-Link router TL-WR842ND.](http://www.amazon.com/s/url=search-alias%3Daps&field-keywords=WR842ND).
+If you buy a router and flash it with the instructions below you will be ready to join NYC Mesh.

+We will need to add your router to our list of nodes, so first enter a <a href="#newnode1" id="trigger1" data-toggle="tab">new node request</a> for each location and <a href="mailto:contact@nycmesh.net">email us</a> immediately after each router you flash.

 **TP-Link TL-WR842ND instructions**